City Budget 2024

 Will you be doing street repaying that is so badly needed in our city or is the main focus for bicycles that operate about half the year.Thanks

-Laurie Warren asked 11 months ago
+Laurie Warren asked about 1 year ago

 We appreciate your interest in the City’s road network as well as cycling network.
 The draft 2024 Budget includes $76.5 million for road resurfacing.
 Recognizing the increasing popularity and importance of cycling, we have also allocated $1 million for the renewal and improvement of cycling facilities.